 What’s a Prenuptial Agreement?

 A prenuptial agreement, or “prenup,” outlines the division of assets in the event of a divorce.
 They are beneficial because they allow the couple to decide how things should be divided, instead of relying on state law.
-Typically, a prenuptial agreement is a legally binding contract that lists all a couple’s assets and debts, and specifies each party’s rights and responsibilities following a dissolution of marriage.
-Prenuptial agreements are finalized before a marriage occurs & are effective once legally married.
-In some jurisdictions, prenuptial agreements are also known as premarital or an antenuptial agreements.
+Typically, a prenuptial agreement is a legally binding contract that lists all a couple’s assets and debts and specifies each party’s rights and responsibilities following a dissolution of marriage.
+Prenuptial agreements are finalized before the marriage occurs & are effective once legally married.
+In some jurisdictions, prenuptial agreements are also known as premarital or antenuptial agreements.

 Who Needs a Prenuptial Agreement?

 There’s a common misconception that prenuptial contracts are only for the very wealthy.
 This is an antiquated notion, as even those from modest means can benefit from one.
 Here are some reasons a prenuptial agreement may be advantageous:

 - Property can pass to children from separate previous marriages